 - 1. Staff transporting children shall have a current valid driver's or commercial driver's license as required by state law. - 2.
 The vehicle shall be licensed, insured and maintained in proper working condition, and in compliance with Arkansas state laws on transportation of children. - 3.
 Driver may be counted in staff/child ratio, but shall not be the only adult when more than 12 children over the age of three are transported. - 4.
 For transporting children kindergarten and above only, a ratio of 1:20 shall be maintained.
 Driver may be counted in staff/child ratio. - 5.
 Any child who is less than 6 years old and weighs less than 60 pounds shall be restrained in a child passenger safety seat.
 Any child who is at least 6 years or weighs at least 60 pounds must be restrained by a safety belt.
 (Act 470 of 2001).
-Conventional school busses are exempt from this requirement except for the transportation of infants/toddlers.
+Conventional school buses are exempt from this requirement except for the transportation of infants/toddlers.
 (See # 1201.10.2) - 6.
 There shall be a seating space and an individual, appropriate restraint system provided for each child transported. - 7.
-Rosters, listing the date, the names and ages of all children being transported as well as the name of the driver and any other staff members on the vehicle, shall be maintained.

-These rosters shall be used to check children on and off the vehicle when they are picked up and dropped off at home, school, etc., and when children arrive at and leave the facility.
-Transportation rosters shall be kept by the facility and available for review for three years. - 8.
-To insure that no children are left on the vehicle, the driver must walk through the vehicle and physically inspect each seat before leaving the vehicle.
-The transportation roster must be signed by the driver, documenting that all children have exited the vehicle.

-9. To insure that children have safely arrived in the appropriate classroom, the transportation roster shall be reviewed by the Director or designee and compared with classroom attendance records.
-The Director, or designee, shall sign off on the transportation roster to verify that all children have safely transitioned from the vehicle to the classroom.
+Rosters listing the date, the names and ages of all children being transported as well as the name of the driver and any other staff member on the vehicle shall be maintained, these rosters shall be used to check children on and off the vehicle when they are picked up and dropped off at home, school, etc. and when they arrive at and leave the facility.
+Transportation rosters shall be kept by the facility and available for review for one year. - 8.
+To insure that no children are left on the vehicle, the driver or a staff member, must walk through the vehicle and physically inspect each seat before leaving the vehicle.
+The driver must sign the transportation roster to verify that all children have exited the vehicle. - 9.
+To insure that children have safely arrived in the appropriate classroom, the transportation roster shall be reviewed by the Director or designee and compared with classroom attendance records.
+The Director or designee shall sign off on the transportation roster to verify that all children have safely transitioned from the vehicle to the classroom. - 10.
+Any vehicles designed or used to transport more than seven (7) passengers and one (1) driver must have approved child safety alarm devices installed.
+These devices must be properly maintained in working order at all times.